mitsuhiko/lucumr/2013/7/23/licensing.rst

 -----------------

-As I mentioned before the reason I got interested with licenses again was Github.
-Or more to the point, a presentation by Aaron Williamson [#githublicenses]_ from the Software Freedom Law Center in combination with Github's latest changes of adding a license selector.
+As I mentioned before the reason I got interested with licenses again was GitHub.
+Or more to the point, a presentation by Aaron Williamson [#githublicenses]_ from the Software Freedom Law Center in combination with GitHub's latest changes of adding a license selector.

-Aaron Williamson's unscientific study of scraping 28% of the oldest Github repositories yielded the disappointing statistic that only ~15% of all repositories had license files, and ~25% of those have the license only mentioned in the Readme file.
+Aaron Williamson's unscientific study of scraping 28% of the oldest GitHub repositories yielded the disappointing statistic that only ~15% of all repositories had license files, and ~25% of those have the license only mentioned in the Readme file.
 Out of those licensed repositories the vast